-How does energy feed-in work?
+How does energy feedback work?

 Store excess energy

 Home batteries store excess energy generated by, for example, solar panels.
-If the battery is fully charged and there is still excess energy available, it can be fed back into the grid.Smart energy management systems
+If the battery is fully charged and there is still excess energy available, it can be fed back to the grid.Smart energy management systems

 Benefits of feeding energy back